Fiserv/universal-commerce/docs/documentation/IG_QSR.md

 ### Step 3: Select payment type
 Determine whether a customer wants to use vaulted account or guest check out (anonymous payment).

-A. Vaulted account: Send key parameters <ADD LINK TO USE CASE once that page is created> – payment by fdAccountId, merchantId, and transaction details
+A. Vaulted account: Send key parameters <ADD LINK TO VAULTED CARDS USE CASE once that page is created> –  payment by fdAccountId, merchantId, and transaction details
-<How to retrieve what is vaulted - How to pull details from vaulted list> - <Link to Get ACCOUNT DETAILS and GET LIST OF ACCOUNTS>
+<ADD How to retrieve what is vaulted - How to pull details from vaulted list>  [Get Account Details](..//api/?type=get&path=/v1/customers/{fdCustomerId}/accounts/{fdAccountId}) and [Get List of Accounts](../api/?type=get&path=/v1/customers/{fdCustomerId}/accounts)

  >**Note:**
  >In order to vault an account, tokenization—a secure way for Connected Commerce and end customer to securely exchange card details—must be done first.